sannremy/blog-go/web/posts-wip/2019-MM-DD-Journey-JS-to-Go.md

 # A journey from JavaScript to Go

-A book that I read to know more about this programming languague.
+A couple of months ago, I read a book to know more about this programming language: [Introducing Go](http://shop.oreilly.com/product/0636920046516.do).

-When?
-I have learned Go for a couple of months now.

-Why?
+## Why choosing Go?

-Many of programming languages have been created during the 70s, 80s and 90s.
+Many programming languages have been created during the 70s, 80s and 90s.
 Each language is created to solve problems.
 Those were 90s problems.
 I was convinced by these arguments so I let myself to start a new programming language.
 An efficient and

 JavaScript during 4 years, I wanted to diversifier my skillset.